BanceDev/QuakePrism/docs/MANUAL.md

 insert screenshot here of menu bar
 ```

 The File menu has options for [New Project](###new-project) and [Open Project](###open-project).
 These function the same as the buttons presented upon startup.
-There is also a **Containing Folder** option which opens the current project directory in your system default file explorer to give quick acess to the directory for use with other programs.
+There is also a **Containing Folder** option which opens the current project directory in your system default file explorer to give quick access to the directory for use with other programs.
 Lastly, there is an **Exit** option which is an alternate way to close the application.

 The Run menu has two options within it.
 The first option is **Compile**.
 This option launches fteqcc as a background process and compiles the code in the src directory of your mod.
 If your mod does not contain a src folder with the fteqcc command line interface executable you will be unable to utilize this feature.
 The second option is **Run**.
 This option launches the Quake engine executable in the root of your Quake Prism projects folder with the selected game being the project currently loaded in the editor.
 By default the Qauke engine source port used is vkQuake but can be changed by bringing in a new executable named quake.AppImage for Linux and quake.exe for Windows.